 - Contain creeping plants by growing them in containers.

-- Don't let invasive plants go to seed, or remove them from your property.
+- Do not let invasive plants go to seed.

-- Grow alternative plant species by substituting less aggressive plants for non-native invaders.
+- Grow alternative plant species by substituting less aggressive plants.

 - Keep aggressive plants from escaping your garden or landscaped area.

 - Do not use roadside or "wild" plants in flower arrangements if you cannot identify them.

 - Clean equipment, tools, vehicles and footwear before leaving an area infested with invasive plants.

 - Organize a "weed-free" space, like a local schoolyard or roadway.